DaveCTurner/davecturner.github.io/_posts/2018-04-11-tortoise-and-hare.markdown

 and third statements say that moving the `hare` one cell forwards reduces the distance to the tortoise by 1, which requres that the `hare` does not overtake the `tortoise` in either of these steps, but fortunately we've already accounted for this.
-The third statement says that moving the `tortoise` one step forward does not increase the distance from the hare by more than one, so that overall the distance _does_ decrease.
+The second statement says that moving the `tortoise` one step forward does not increase the distance from the hare by more than one, so that overall the distance _does_ decrease.
 The sequence of operations is important here: